sourav-roy-github/sourav-roy-github/README.md

 - 👋 Hi, I’m Sourav Roy
-- 🌱 I’m currently a Information Systems graduate student at Northeastern University.
+- 🌱 Currently, I work as a Software Development Engineer at Amazon